eva026/candy_museum/readme.md

 # The Candy Museum

 > The Candy Museum is a website for a candy company.
-Here cilents can learn about the company story.
+Here clients can learn about the company story.

 ## Table of contents